Use any device to securely access your files, share data and create time-saving workflows

 Configure integration with ShareFile

-To configure the integration with ShareFile, follow the steps below with the data show in the Tutorial view.
+To configure the integration with ShareFile, follow the steps below with the data shown in the Tutorial view (which will appear when you save the initial configuration settings).

 - On the main menu go to Settings > Admin Settings